We’re going to talk about manifestation—which is a bit of an airy fairy idea that we’re going to ground in reality.

 Step two—clarity.
 Knowing exactly what we want.

 When it’s not so hidden in all the kerfuffle, knowing what we want—our focus, our purpose, is easier to find.

 It starts with knowing who we want to be.

 A mindful healer?
-A mindful carer?
-A mindful entertainer, innovator, artist, teacher?
+A mindful builder?
+A mindful banker, entertainer, innovator, sailor, teacher?

 These aren’t job titles—they’re our why.
 They’re the categories of beings that we want to spend our days, well, being!